h2oai/h2o-3/h2o-py/docs/data.rst

 Data In H2O
 ===========

-A H2OFrame represents a 2D array of data where each column is uniformly typed.
+An H2OFrame represents a 2D array of data where each column is uniformly typed.

 The data may be local or it may be in an H2O cluster.
 The data are loaded from a CSV file or from a native Python data structure, and is either a Python client-relative file, a